After you have a project opened you need to export it.

 Since everything always goes as expected the first time your page will now be created with no issues whatsoever! ;)

 Ok not really.
 Exporting is the first step.
 We still have to verify that the export was successful.
+We can verify it by checking the export notes and viewing it in the browser.

 Check the folder that we exported to and you should see the page and any associated resources there.